WillWu88/PX4-Implementation-Docs/NuttX OS.md

 - Sampling rate: **1K Hz**
 - Publishing rate: **250 Hz**

 ## 1. Flight Stack
+- For detailed overview of the system, see [this video](https://www.youtube.com/watch?v=orvng_11ngQ) by the PX4 team

 The flight stack's main function is to control the aircraft and estimate the states.
 The components include
 - [[Esimator]]
 - [[Commander]]